sassoftware/sas-container-recipes/README.md

 <br>

 # For one or more users - SAS® Viya® Programming or SAS® Viya® full environment running on multiple containers
-Use these instructions to build multiple Docker images to run **SAS Viya Programming**
-or  **SAS® Viya®** full environments for one or more users.
+Use these instructions to build multiple Docker images to run **SAS Viya Programming**  or  **SAS Viya** full environments for one or more users.
 Leverage Kubernetes to create the deployments which can use SMP or MPP CAS, which provide in-memory analytics.
 <br><br>
 A programming-only deployment supports data scientists and programmers who use SAS Studio or direct programming interfaces such as Python or REST APIs.